kderme/gsoc/blog/References.md

 so this does not add a new constraint overall.

 At this point we have discussed how most ingredients are created:
-- cmd Symbolid: these are created by random generation.
+- cmd Symbolic: these are created by random generation.
 - cmd Concrete: reified from cmd Symbolic, given the execution Environment.
 - resp Symbolic: by the mock function.
 - resp Concrete: returned by the semantics.